The Asatir: Literary style and content

 The epithet used to describe Nimrod in Genesis 10:8, namely, Gibbor, is rendered by the author of The Asatir as "giant," rather than "mighty one."
-According to The Asatir, there were several kings, one in succession after the other, whose names were Nimrod.
-Seth is said to have built the city of Antokia (Antioch), one of the cities inhabited before the Great Deluge, while Noah, after the Great Deluge, is said to have been buried in the Tomb of the Patriarchs in Hebron, along with Adam, the first man.
-The alleged burial-place of Adam mirrors that of Jewish tradition.
+According to The Asatir, there were several kings, one in succession after the other, one of whose names was Nimrod.
+Seth is said to have built the city of Antioch, one of the cities inhabited before the Genesis flood narrative.
+In contrast, Noah, after the Great Deluge, is said to have been buried in the Tomb of the Patriarchs in Hebron, along with Adam, the first man.
+The alleged grave of Adam aligns with Jewish tradition.

-Although in today's Modern Age it is near futile to trace the migration patterns of Noah's progeny because of mass-migrations of peoples, The Asatir describes the descendants of two of the sons of Shem, viz.
-Laud (Ld) and Aram, as having settled in a region of Afghanistan formerly known as Khorasan (Charassan), but known by the Arabic-speaking peoples of Afrikia (North Africa) as simply "the isle" (Arabic: Al-gezirah).
+The Asatir describes the descendants of two of the sons of Shem, viz.
+Lud and Aram, as having settled in a region of Afghanistan formerly known as Khorasan but known in Arabic as the Jazirah "region, island".
 Elam and Ashur are said to have settled in places north of Ur of the Chaldees.

 The first half of the 11th chapter contains a description of the borders of the Land of Israel, in which some of the place names mentioned are no longer identifiable.
-Some suggest that the author's familiarity with the geography of northern Erez Israel and Syria leads to the conclusion that he may have lived in this region, where large Samaritan communities then flourished in Acre, Tyre, and Damascus.
+Some suggest that the author's familiarity with the geography of Syria leads to the conclusion that he may have lived in the Levant, where large Samaritan communities then flourished in Acre, Tyre, and Damascus.